victaphu/daohaus-supergraph/README.md

 Caching dao data for all moloch daos summoned on daohaus.club.

+To get started, first install the graph cli: npm install -g @graphprotocol/graph-cli

+Go to https://thegraph.com/docs/developer/quick-start for more details

 ## Attribution

 This repo is heavily indebted to the work done by others: